 Eye Center of the North Shore is a provider for most insurance plans.
 We currently accept assignment from Medicare and Medicaid.
-Remember, medical and vision insurance plans are not one in the same.
+Remember, medical and vision insurance plans are not one and the same.
 Please contact your insurance carrier with any questions regarding your benefits prior to your visit with us.

 ROUTINE SERVICES MAY NOT BE COVERED BY YOUR INSURANCE CARRIER

 To All Our Patients:

 We are committed to providing you the very best eye care available.
 Unfortunately, Medicare and health insurance companies do not always cover all of the services that may be provided during your eye examination.

 Routine eye exams and refraction are often not covered and as a result, we may have to charge you an additional fee for these services, separate from any co-payment you may have.
 DO YOU HAVE A SEPARATE VISION PLAN?

 A routine examination is when you visit us for a checkup to make sure your eyes are healthy and you are not experiencing any particular problems with your eyes.
 You have “NO COMPLAINTS.”

 If you simply need to get your glasses changed, Medicare and most insurance companies will not cover the exam or refraction.
 Unfortunately, these rules and restrictions are set by Medicare and the insurance companies, and we must abide by them.